derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-22/05/2023 16:15:33 : 3 Database Admins walked into a NoSQL bar.
+23/05/2023 16:15:54 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Asked to explain Unicode during an interview, Geoff went into detail about his final year university project.
-He was not hired.
+There are 10 types of people: those who understand binary, those who don't, and those who were expecting this joke to be in trinary.
 <!-- replace-with-joke ends -->